dangoreilly/acsense-tcd/acsense-tcd/content/admincopy/floorplans/index.md

 aspect ratio matches that of the SVG files.
 Set it to match whatver units you used to create the SVG files, and the floorplan viewer will scale things accordingly.

+Setting both the width and height to 0 will mean the floorplan link will not display on the info page.

 ***Warning:*** *If you adjust the map size you will need to update the positions of all the spaces and navigation nodes*